AuracleTech/AuracleBot/README.md

 - Hyper-Deathstream : A deathstream at 250BPM or more
 - Ninja : Maps that requires great precision (Often small circle size)
 - Complex : Maps with all modes mixed in making it complex
-- Flick : Forces you to jump very quickly
 - Cursordance : Maps you can do while cursor dancing
 - Experimental : Unusual maps
 - Puzzle : Complex patterns